 - The Prescriptive Residential Deck Construction Guide includes guidance compiled by the American Wood Council (AWC) on provisions of the International Residential Code (IRC) pertaining to single level residential wood deck construction.
 To ensure that you always have the latest version of the document, click on the highlighted text above to review the most current version on the AWC's website.
 This document is subject to updates and revisions.

-Preserve ACQ and Preserve CA are NAHB Home Innovation Research Labs Green Certified Products for Resource Efficiency and are eligible to contribute points towards a buildings certification under the National Green Building Standard™.
-See our product listings at www.GreenApprovedProducts.com for more information.
+Preserve ACQ and Preserve CA are NAHB Home Innovation Research Labs Green Certified Products for Resource Efficiency and are eligible to contribute points toward a buildings certification under the National Green Building Standard™.
+See our NGBS Green Certified Products at:http://www.homeinnovation.com/

 - Provides long-term protection against fungal decay and termite attack.